dvlab-research/LBGAT/README.md

 # Learnable Boundary Guided Adversarial Training
-This repository contains the implementation code for paper:
+This repository contains the implementation code for the ICCV2021 paper:
 **Learnable Boundary Guided Adversarial Training** (https://arxiv.org/pdf/2011.11164.pdf)

 If you find this code or idea useful, please consider citing our work: